-While you might initially bring your signs and symptoms to the attention of your family doctor, he or she may refer you to a doctor specializing in infectious diseases or to an orthopedic surgeon.
+While you might first discuss your signs and symptoms with your family doctor, you may be referred to a doctor specializing in infectious diseases or to an orthopedic surgeon.

 Here's some information to help you get ready for your appointment, and what to expect from your doctor.

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.